-Ridgway Library were the library and papers of Dr. James Rush that were part of his bequest.
+The first considerable new accessions after the occupation of the Ridgway Library were the library and papers of Dr. James Rush which were part of his bequest.
 These included almost all the books of his celebrated father Benjamin Rush (probably the largest and best medical collection in the United States at the time of his death in 1813) and the manuscripts of many of his writings and lectures, notebooks, ledgers, medical records, and letters received.
-James Rush's own books and papers were far from in-
+James Rush's own books and papers were far from inconsequential.
+His interests ranged from the valuable reference material that he had accumulated for the studies he wrote on the human voice and the human intellect to expensive, illustrated books on art, architecture, and antiquities.